luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 Though this may be extremely difficult to understand for some, this is EXACTLY what the American Gentiles were doing when they voted Trump on election day.

-## We voted against the "false song of globalism".
+<div class="block green">We voted against the "false song of globalism".
 We voted against the New World Order.
 We voted against the Secret Combination that seeks the overthrow of all world democracies.
-The fight continues at the state and county level as individuals are learning to discern the honest from the deceitful.
+The fight continues at the state and county level as individuals are learning to discern the honest from the deceitful.</div>

 Can you imagine posting this on your social media account?
 I think it's very telling how there's a palpable hostility against those who voted Trump and a fear to express conservative views.